avaneev/prvhash/README.md

 `2^160`.
 The initial parameters can be varied at will, and won't "break" the PRNG.
 Setting only the `Seed` value guarantees a random start point within the whole PRNG period, with at least `2^64` spacing.
 The code follows.

-Note that such minimal 1-hashword PRNG is most definitely not cryptographically secure: its state can be solved by a SAT solver pretty fast.
-However, security against SAT solver attack of larger hash arrays and different structuring (parallel, daisy-chained, fused) is yet to be checked.
-The same applies to full PRVHASH-based hash function implemenations: their cryptographic security is undecided at the moment.
-For example, while isolated cryptographic "privimites" (round functions) can usually be solved by a SAT solver fast, a complete, multi-round, cryptographic function cannot be solved with a current state-of-the-art SAT solvers.

 ```
 #include "prvhash_core.h"